 Flexi-boarding is offered for up to 3 nights a week giving the benefit of girls being able to concentrate on their studies at school during the week and complete their prep whilst also enabling them to be with their peers throughout the week.
-Girls then return home for the weekends.
+Students then return home for the weekends.

 For full boarders, evenings and weekends are bursting with activities.
-Flexi boarders and day girls may also join in these activities if they choose.
+Flexi boarders and day pupils may also join in these activities if they choose.
 Regular exeat weekends enable boarders to also go home and spend time with their family and friends.

 There is never a dull moment with activities every evening and throughout the weekends, from board games, baking and craft projects to sports and adventures in the gardens and grounds.

-Every girl is enveloped into the house environment where they learn together how to live and work with each other, and the importance of trust and empathy in a caring and supportive environment.
+Every student is enveloped into the house environment where they learn together how to live and work with each other, and the importance of trust and empathy in a caring and supportive environment.
 Beaufort House is a stepping stone between the security of prep school and the excitement and anticipation of senior school.

-Each girl is supported and nurtured through the transition, so when they leave Beaufort at the end of the Summer term they are fully equipped with the necessary skills to move on to their next house and into the next stage of their school lives.
+Each student is supported and nurtured through the transition, so when they leave Beaufort at the end of the Summer term they are fully equipped with the necessary skills to move on to their next house and into the next stage of their school lives.

 Miss Catriona Crowley and her trusty sidekick Hosta the dog moved in to Beaufort House in September 2013 to take on the role of Housemistress.
 She has a background in Art and Design (specialising in metalwork and jewellery) and teaches Art at our prep school.
 She has worked in boarding for the last four years and is fully involved in the wider school life, helping with Learning Support, the Art department and organising activities and trips.
 Miss Crowley was a passionate Lacrosse player and has delighted in picking up her stick again to teach at Westonbirt.

 Badminton House is run by Mrs Jenny Price, who lives in the house with her husband and their two girls, both of whom attend Westonbirt.
 Mrs Price is also Head of Pastoral Care and has been involved in boarding for the past 18 years.
 Badminton House is home to girls from year 9 to year 11 and provides a safe and happy environment.
-The Assistant Housemistress, Miss Joanna Walter helps with the day-to-day running of the house and offers support and guidance to all the girls.
+The Assistant Housemistress, Miss Sasha Warne helps with the day-to-day running of the house and offers support and guidance to all the girls.